DarylMurphyCoder/mental-health/README.md

 - Convert the self-check result to use a Bootstrap Toast or Modal for clearer feedback.
 - Add SVG illustrations (accessible with descriptive text) to improve visual clarity.
-- Add a small CI check (HTML/CSS validation) to run on PRs.

 ## License